 Insider designers to fit in and stand out in Wicker Park; think Kamm pants and mules.

 The Robey is the highest building for miles around; the view from the Up Room, on the rooftop, confirms it.
 Low-slung sofas are slouch-ready by the bar, or beyond the floor-to-ceiling glass there’s the terrace looking out to the twinkling skyline and up to the iconic Robey spire.
-The Second Floor lounge, above Café Robey, is designed for work or play; it’s as well suited to a laptop-side coffee from Chicago’s own Metric roastery as it is to refined cocktails and light bites with one eye on the streetscape outside.
+The Second Floor lounge, above Café Robey, is designed for work or play; it’s as well suited to a laptop-side coffee from Colectivo coffee as it is to refined cocktails and light bites with one eye on the streetscape outside.

-Breakfast and brunch is available from 6.30am until 3pm daily.
+Take that lie-in: breakfast and brunch is available from 8am until 10pm daily.
 Café Robey serves its full menu from 10am until midnight.
 The Second Floor bar is open 8am to midnight; Up & Up rooftop bar opens from 6pm until 2am.

-A selection of French-American yummies based on the Café Robey menu is available in your room, 7am to 10pm daily.
+A selection of modern-American yummies based on the Café Robey menu is available in your room, 8am to 10pm daily.

 The Robey sits on the bustling intersection of Damen and Milwaukee Avenues, where the creative neighbourhoods of Wicker Park and Bucktown meet.
 It’s just over three miles to the Loop, Chicago’s skyscraper-laden central business district.